 Sitting at the meeting of two rivers, in a long valley in the middle of Occitanie, Gabian is a small village of around 800 inhabitants.

 It all starts at the source, ‘the Resclause’ a natural source of water.
 First exploited in the Neolithic era and then later by the Romans who realising its potential, built an aqueduct to supply Béziers with mills along the route.

 Gabian belongs to the group of ‘villages circulades’, circular villages of Occitanie.

 Many vestiges of its past are visible such as the ancient ramparts guarding the end of rue du Théron.

 Gabian has in the past been valued for the richness of its natural resources.
-Today its architectural heritage and rustic appeal attracts “foreigners” who come to live here.
-They buy houses, long neglected, breathing new life into them.
+Today its architectural heritage and rustic appeal attracts people who come to live here.

 A village of history, Gabian will charm you with its simplicity, nonchalance and rusticity, right in the heart of Occitanie